evgeny-danilov/RubimC/README.md

 ### RubimC
-It is a Ruby compiler and framework for microcontrollers.
+This is a Ruby compiler and framework for microcontrollers.
 Full name RubimCode in Russian transcription heard as "cut down the code".
 Current version is working but realizes far not all the features of Ruby.
 All realized features you can find in folder "examples"

 ### Description:
 RubimC designed to simplify the process of programming microcontrollers, but can also be used as an clear С-code generator.
 The framework is a syntax-flavored Ruby combines the unique features of the Ruby, adding and expanding the functions required for a specific area.
 At the input  generator takes the program to Ruby, and the output provides a pure C code, based on the user program and libraries that are connected to a select model of the microcontroller.
-All that is required to generate is installed ruby-interpreter.
-If it`s nessesary, for compile C-code you need installing compiler *gcc* or *avr-gcc* (for AVR microcontrollers)
+All you need to use RubimC gem is Ruby interpretator and gcc/avr-gcc compiler.

 ### Benefits of writing programs in RubymC
 + increase development speed